jfishe/dotfiles/README.md

 # dotfiles

 Setup Windows Subsystem for Linux to use the Windows vimfiles, git and dircolors-solarized.
-Complete the Windows setup first per instrucitons at [jfishe / vimfiles](https://github.com/jfishe/vimfiles) instructions.
+Complete the Windows setup first per instructions at [jfishe / vimfiles](https://github.com/jfishe/vimfiles) instructions.